Halsey Street station (BMT Canarsie Line): Exits

 All fare control areas at this station are platform level and there are no crossovers or crossunders.
 The full-time side is at the west (railroad north) end of the platforms.
 On the Manhattan-bound side, a turnstile bank leads to the full-time token booth and one staircase going up to the northwest corner of Wyckoff Avenue and George Street.
 On the Canarsie-bound side, a turnstile bank leads to a part-time customer assistance booth and one staircase going up to the southwest corner of Halsey Street and Wyckoff Avenue.

 Both platforms have an unstaffed fare control area at their east (railroad south) end.
 A set of full height turnstiles leads to a single street stair.
 The Manhattan-bound staircase goes up to the northeast corner of Norman Street and Wyckoff Avenue while the Canarsie-bound staircase goes up to the southwest corner of Covert Street and Wyckoff Avenue.

 Incidents

 This station was the site of a 1988 arson that killed a token booth clerk, 39-year-old Mona Pierre.
 Robbers squirted accelerant into the booth on the platform and set the fumes alight with a match, destroying the booth and killing the clerk.
-This incident inspired a robbery scene in the 1995 film, Money Train.
+This incident inspired a robbery scene in the 1995 film Money Train.

+In popular culture

+The New Jersey-born singer Halsey chose it as her stage name because she began songwriting while living nearby.